Mohamed-rilwan/CS5031-P1-Wordle/README.md

 2. All yellow (5 points each) - Each try can fetch a total of 25 points
 3. All tries have a total of 20% weight overall multiplied by the descending number of tries that they take to guess.

+Example:

-Example - If a user gets all partial (yellow) on the first try and guesses all in the second then the total score:
+If a user gets all partial (yellow) on the first try and guesses all in the second then the total score:

 1st try - 25 points -> 10%

 2nd try - 50 points -> 80%

 Total score percentage (score) - 90%

 ![image](https://github.com/Mohamed-rilwan/Word-of-Wordle/assets/44545353/abd030a9-943a-44c8-ab5e-ef7bdab16d67)